peeter240960/testing-skin-x/README.md

 5. **Database Migration**: Run `yarn setup:database` to apply database migrations and seed initial data.
 6. **Build and Run**:
    - For development: Run `yarn dev` to start both frontend and backend servers in development mode.
-   - For production: Run `yarn build` to build both frontend and backend for production, then `yarn start` to serve the production build.
+   - For production: Run `yarn build` to build both frontend and backend for production.

 #### Available Scripts: